+As described above, affirmative asylum applicants who are unable or do not wish to proceed with the asylum interview in English must provide their own interpreter.
 If the applicant does not provide an interpreter fluent in their chosen language and English without good cause, this may be considered a failure to appear for the interview for purposes of 8 CFR 208.10, and the asylum application may be referred or dismissed.

-Good cause is a case-by-case analysis in the adjudicator's discretion and may be defined as a reasonable excuse for being unable to appear for an asylum interview because they were unable to provide a competent interpreter when required.
+Good cause is a case-by-case analysis in the adjudicator's discretion and may be defined as a reasonable excuse for being unable to appear for an asylum interview because the applicant was unable to provide a competent interpreter.
 What may be a reasonable excuse for one applicant may not be reasonable when looking at the circumstances of another applicant.
-Therefore, it is extremely important to review the excuses and requests for a rescheduling on a case-by-case basis before determining whether the request to reschedule will be honored.
-If good cause is not shown, the Asylum Officer will record the case as a failure to appear in the case management system and issue the Referral Notice for Failure to Appear [Appendix 68] using the case management system and, if the applicant is not in status, the Notice to Appear.
+Therefore, it is extremely important to review the excuses and requests for rescheduling due to the lack of a competent interpreter on a case-by-case basis before determining whether the request to reschedule will be honored.
+If good cause is established and the interview is rescheduled, this is considered an applicant-caused delay for the purposes of employment authorization.

+If good cause is not shown, the Asylum Officer will record the case as a failure to appear in the case management system, issue the Referral Notice for Failure to Appear (Appendix 68), and, if the applicant is not in status, issue the Notice to Appear.